tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 ## Template-based Specialization

-A significant transmission overhead in TLS 1.3 is contributed to by two factors, :
+A significant transmission overhead in TLS 1.3 is contributed to by two factors:

 - the negotiation of algorithm parameters, and extensions,  as well as
 - the exchange of certificates.